 This sub activity will target infrastructure development based on identified needs and gaps towards enhancing investment in marine fisheries and aquaculture in the Project counties.
 Example of infrastructure to be supported could include improvement of landing sites and related infrastructure such as access roads, small jetties, pontoon, water supply, electricity etc.; upgrading of fish markets; upgrading and/or construction of fish processing facilities; and mariculture infrastructure.
 The infrastructure will be approved by the eligibility standards and criteria developed during scoping and stakeholder needs.
-The line government departments and CPIU will assist the communities/BMUs develop infrastructure proposals, which will then submit the infrastructure proposals to the Firm.
-The Firm will evaluate the proposals and prepare architectural designs and bill of quantities (BQs) if the proposal is found to be viable.
-The Firm will then submit the architectural designs and BQs plus the proposal to the respective CPIUs for approval and funding.
+The line government departments and CPIU will assist the communities/BMUs develop infrastructure proposals, which will then submit the infrastructure proposals to the firm.
+The NPCU will evaluate the proposals and the CPIU infrastructure team prepare architectural designs and bill of quantities (BQs) if the proposal is found to be viable.
+The CPIU will then submit the architectural designs and BQs plus the proposal to the NPCU for approval and funding.

 The county infrastructure will be subject to environmental screening and preparation of EMPs or ESIAs based on the level of potential impacts.
 The projects will need site surveys and designs.
-A firm will be hired at county level to supervise the construction of public infrastructure works, and the firm will work closely with the public works engineers from the State Department for Public Works and County Public Works.
-County infrastructure will be implemented by the CPIU upon receiving the necessary approvals.
-The CPIU at each county will have the overall supervision of the construction including periodic monitoring and regular reporting submitted to the NPCU.
+A The public works engineers will be engaged to supervise the construction of the infrastructure works, and the NPCU will work closely with the engineers from the State Department for Public Works and County Public Works.
+The infrastructure team will have the overall supervision of the construction including periodic monitoring and regular reporting submitted to the NPCU.